berenm/opengl-specification/src/glsl/GLSL 4.40.08 Specification.pdf.rst

 primitive generator when subdividing an edge.
 To specify vertex spacing, the identifier must be one of the following.
-       equal_spacing signifying that edges should be divided into a collection of equal-sized segments. fractional_even_spacing signifying that edges should be divided into an even number of equal- length segments plus two additional shorter "fractional" segments. fractional_odd_spacing signifying that edges should be divided into an odd number of equal- length segments plus two additional shorter "fractional" segments.
+       equal_spacing signifying that edges should be divided into a collection of equal-sized segments. fractional_even_spacing signifying that edges should be divided into an even number of equal-length segments plus two additional shorter "fractional" segments. fractional_odd_spacing signifying that edges should be divided into an odd number of equal-length segments plus two additional shorter "fractional" segments.
 A third subset of these identifiers, ordering, specifies whether the tessellation primitive generator produces triangles in clockwise or counter-clockwise order, according to the coordinate system depicted in the OpenGL specification.
-The ordering identifiers cw and ccw indicate clockwise and counter- clockwise triangles, respectively.
+The ordering identifiers cw and ccw indicate clockwise and counter-clockwise triangles, respectively.
 If the tessellation primitive generator does not produce triangles, ordering is ignored.
 Finally, point mode, is specified with the identifier point_mode indicating the tessellation primitive generator should produce a point for each unique vertex in the subdivided primitive, rather than